Fake news, the uncomfortable truth

 So, are you certain that what you read every day on the web is written by actual persons?

-Making Noise on the Web
+Making noise on the web

 A group of leading scholars warned in a recent study that the use of algorithms for the dissemination of political propaganda is “one of the most powerful new tools against democracy”.
 A team of professors at the Oxford Internet Institute between 2015-2017 analysed tens of millions of posts on seven social media platforms in nine countries during political crises and elections.
 The study focused on computational propaganda, namely the way in which algorithms, automations and human interventions are used to intentionally spread disinformation on social media.